Grad-Case-Study/Customer_attrition_model/README.md

 Build a classification model to predict customer churn with a lead time of two months.

 # Methods used for variable selection
-Random Forest Feature Importance
+Random Forest Feature Importance,
-XGBoost Feature Importance
+XGBoost Feature Importance,
 Information Value